 The psychedelic revolution of the 1960s and 1970s further propelled the interest in microdosing.
 As part of the countercultural movement, individuals sought alternative means of expanding consciousness and exploring spirituality.
 Microdosing became intertwined with the exploration of altered states of mind, creativity, and personal growth.

-In recent years, microdosing has garnered scientific attention for its potential therapeutic applications.
 Clinical trials have been conducted to investigate the benefits of microdosing psychedelics, such as LSD and psilocybin, in treating conditions like depression and anxiety disorders.

 These studies aim to harness the cognitive and emotional benefits of microdosing while ensuring safe and responsible use.